Telehealth: Staying Safe While Getting Support

 An additional endorsement of Telehealth (also known as Tele Psychology) is that many insurance companies cover these services.
-Furthermore, with the recent Coronavirus threat, Medicare and Medicaid, that traditionally had significant restrictions surrounding Telehealth, have now approved this process to ensure providing care to clients and patients.
+Furthermore, with the recent Coronavirus threat, Medicare and Medicaid, which traditionally had significant restrictions surrounding Telehealth, have now approved this process to ensure providing care to clients and patients.

-Here are some suggestions in accessing quality care via Telehealth for psychological services.
+Here are some suggestions for accessing quality care via Telehealth for psychological services.
 Make sure that both you and your psychotherapist have technology options that are agreeable and satisfactory.
 Also, treat a Telehealth session with the same care and confidentiality as a face-to-face session by holding the “session” in a private, quiet, non-distracting environment (room of your home, office, etc.).
-Having a previous understanding of payment methods that would apply for any copayments or fees (e.g. Can you pay remotely with credit or debit card?
+Having a previous understanding of payment methods that would apply for any copayments or fees (e.g. Can you pay remotely with a credit or debit card?
 Can you send a check by mail? etc.).
 Finally, ensuring that continued care will be available.

 Having Some Concerns and Questions about Telehealth is Understandable